History of coal mining: China

 The coal industry in China goes back many centuries.

-In recent decades has become the main energy source of what (from 2010) is the world's second largest economy.
-Thus China is by far the largest producer of coal in the world, producing over 2.8 billion tons of coal in 2007, or approximately 39.8 percent of all coal produced in the world during that year.
+In recent decades it has become the main energy source of what (from 2010) is the world's second-largest economy.
+Thus, China is by far the largest producer of coal in the world, producing over 2.8 billion tons of coal in 2007, or approximately 39.8 percent of all coal produced in the world during that year.

 For comparison, the second largest producer, the United States, produced more than 1.1 billion tons in 2007.
 An estimated 5 million people work in China's coal-mining industry.
 As many as 20,000 miners die in accidents each year.
 Most Chinese mines are deep underground and do not produce the surface disruption typical of strip mines.

 France

-Pierre-Francois Tubeuf laid the foundations of the modern industry in France, starting in 1770 in Languedoc.
+Pierre-François Tubeuf laid the foundations of the modern industry in France, starting in 1770 in Languedoc.
 Labor unions emerged with an emphasis on the safety issue in the late 19th century.

 In 1885, there were 175 injuries per thousand workers per year.
-Deaths were low in most years 2 per 1000 workers), but major disaster was always a threat.
+Deaths were relatively low in most years (2 per 1000 workers), but major disaster was always a threat.
 1099 men died in the Courrières mine disaster of 1906.
 The campaign for mine safety enabled miners to break from their peasant psychology and create solidarity that came from sharing dangerous work, and to develop a working-class consciousness.
-Unions gain strength by setting up a system of worker elected mine-safety delegates.
-The national government encouraged the mine safety movement as a means of limiting strife in the sometimes turbulent coal fields.
+Unions gained strength by setting up a system of worker-elected mine-safety delegates.

+The national government encouraged the mine safety movement to limit strife in the sometimes turbulent coal fields.
 Nevertheless, strikes remained very common, and coal miners took the lead in political organization.
 Germany seized control of some mining districts in the First World War, leaving them devastated.
-Polish, Spanish and other immigrants were brought in to provide a stable labor force at the end of the war.
+Polish, Spanish, and other immigrants were brought in to provide a stable labor force at the end of the war.

 Germany

 The first important mines appeared in the 1750s, in the valleys of the rivers Ruhr, Inde and Wurm where coal seams outcropped and horizontal adit mining was possible.
 In 1782 the Krupp family began operations near Essen.
 After 1815 entrepreneurs in the Ruhr Area, which then became part of Prussia took advantage of the tariff zone (Zollverein) to open new mines and associated iron smelters.
 New railways were built by British engineers around 1850.
 Numerous small industrial centres sprang up, focused on ironworks, using local coal.
 The iron and steel works typically bought mines, and erected coking ovens to supply their own requirements in coke and gas.
-These integrated coal-iron firms ("Huettenzechen") became numerous after 1854; after 1900 they became mixed firms called "Konzern."
+These integrated coal-iron firms ("Hüttenzechen") became numerous after 1854; after 1900 they became mixed firms called "Konzern".